akalongman/kautilities/README.md

 # kautilities

-PHP class to convert KA letters to LAT and back
+PHP class for convert KA letters to LAT and back
 ## Installation

 Install this package through [Composer](https://getcomposer.org/).
 Edit your project's `composer.json` file to require `longman/kautilities`.